 The metro runs from approximately 5:30am to 12:40am Sunday to Thursday, and until 1:40am Friday, Saturday and days before a holiday.

+*Navigo Découverte Pass does NOT work Orlyval Train.
 If you take Orlyval train to Orly airport, you must buy a special ticket to/from Orly for roughly 10€.
-However, the Navigo pass works on the Orlyval bus.
+However, the Navigo pass does work on the Orlyval bus.

 If you arrive in Orly and get the Navigo pass, make sure to ask attendants where the Orlyval bus is and if you're flying out of Orly then ask your hotel where to go to take the Orlyval bus.